-IMPORTANT: Prior to completing any Field Experiences, all candidates must submit for a TBI criminal background check (\$35) and purchase professional liability insurance annually (Appendix B: TBI Background Check and Professional Liability Insurance Information and Forms).
+IMPORTANT: Prior to completing any Field Experiences, all candidates must submit for a TBI criminal background check (\$33.15 after October 1st, 2022) and purchase professional liability insurance annually (Appendix B: TBI Background Check and Professional Liability Insurance Information and Forms).
 Professional liability insurance can easily be purchased through STEA membership for \$50.
 Any other carrier must be approved by the Director of Undergraduate Candidate Placements/Professional Development.